-There are three main pools at Tekapo Springs named after different areas of New Zealand, Ohau, Pukaki and Tekapo, with temperatures ranging from 36.5 to 38 degrees Celsius.
+There are three main pools, each named after different lakes in the region; Ohau, Pukaki and Tekapo, with temperatures ranging from 36.5 to 38 degrees Celsius.
 We headed straight for the top pool called “Tekapo” as it’s a child free zone, it’s the hottest and has the best views.
-The pools are large (each pool is 40 square metres long), so even though Tekapo Springs is a popular spot you’ll be able to find a little area to call your own.
+The pools are quite big, so even though Tekapo Springs is a popular spot you’ll be able to find a little area to call your own.

 Other Things to Do at Tekapo Springs

 - Aqua Play Area: If you’re travelling with children, Tekapo Springs has a kid friendly area called Aqua Play which features a shallow pool with interactive water jets, fountains and showers.

 - Godley Deep Pool: If you’re after a more challenging swim, check out Godley Deep Pool, which is at 1.8 meters at its deepest end.

 - Steam room / Sauna and Day Spa: Tekapo Springs also features a sauna / steam room and a day spa.
 We ran into my cousin in the cafe and she raved about the massage she’d just had (yip, New Zealand is a small place!).
 There are different entrance packages– we got one which included the sauna / steam room which made for a perfect way to end our relaxing experience.

 - Ice Skating: You can also do some ice skating at Tekapo Springs in winter / early spring and there are also stargazing tours which include night swimming on offer.
 Or, like us, you can stick to the relaxing waters of the hot pools until your fingers get too wrinkly.